-STRUGGLING TO READ THE BIBLE?
-LEARN HOW TO STUDY THE BIBLE FOR YOURSELF AND APPLY EFFECTIVE BIBLE STUDY METHODS TO GET MORE FROM THE WORD OF GOD.
+IS STUDYING THE BIBLE A STRUGGLE?
+LEARN HOW TO STUDY THE BIBLE FOR BEGINNERS AND APPLY EFFECTIVE BIBLE STUDY METHODS TO GET MORE FROM THE WORD OF GOD.

 It was an odd sight to behold, but there she was.
 A woman with twelve stars on her head and clothed with the sun and moon under her feet.
 Her attire was rather peculiar for a woman that was evidently so advanced in pregnancy.
 It was obvious that she was in labor as she cried out in much pain and agony.